DjangoGirls/tutorial/en/deploy/README.md

 ## Publishing our blog as a web app

-Now our code is on PythonAnywhere, our virtualenv is ready, and the database is initialised.
+Now our code is on PythonAnywhere, our virtualenv is ready, and the database is initialized.
 We're ready to publish it as a web app!

 Click back to the PythonAnywhere dashboard by clicking on its logo, and go click on the **Web** tab.
 Finally, hit **Add a new web app**.